hfscheid/ai-project/README.md

     - Add unit tests
     - Resolve the limitations mentioned previously
 - Add more examples of different network topologies
+- Seek a way of implementing automate testing despite the limitations regarding ExaBGP

 ## References